arnodeceuninck/SpaceInvaders/doc/references.md

 1. XtremeJ (2017). *A Space Overflight*.
 Visited on December 24, 2019 via https://www.pixilart.com/art/a-space-overflight-28a1440957594b9.
 1. Houx, P. (2015). *[Solution] Calling shared_from_this() in the constructor.*.
 Visited on December 27, 2019 via https://forum.libcinder.org/topic/solution-calling-shared-from-this-in-the-constructor.
 1. Willman, J. (2018). *laser_purple.png*.
 Visited on December 27, 2019 via http://redhulimachinelearning.com/wp-content/uploads/2018/11/laser_purple.png.
+1. Dibling, J. (2013). *modulus is not working when using doubles in c++ [duplicate]*.
+Visited on December 28, 2019 via https://stackoverflow.com/questions/19503083/modulus-is-not-working-when-using-doubles-in-c.